miccaldas/cli_diary/cli_diary/md_posts/service_monitoring_epilogue.md

         print("\n\n")
 ```

-Nothing of this, except the Systemd commands, through no fault of my own, worked
+Nothing of this, except the *Systemd* commands, through no fault of my own, worked
 as expected.
 It kept glitching and I, for some, reason, never quite got around
-to understanding dictionaries and json, until very recently.
-So I was outside
+to understanding dictionaries and *json*, until very recently.
-looking in.
-And when I finally, got a glimpse of comprehension on those
-subjects, was only to conclude that they shouldn't be used here.
-At least no for
-me.
+So I was outside looking in.

 Today I broke the function into small, simpler bits.
 Separated database
-operations from service interactions, did away with the godforsaken json file
+operations from service interactions, did away with the godforsaken *json* file
-and put the data in the smallest, cutest, MySQL database ever.
+and put the data in the smallest, cutest, *MySQL* database ever.
-Sqlite3 is acting out in my computer, don't judge me!
-Got a function just for the systemd commands and commented profusely the code, knowing
+Got a function just for the *systemd* commands and commented profusely the code, knowing
-now that, in the future Imwon't remember to check this diary for information.
+now that, in the future I won't remember to check this diary for information.
 ```python
 # @snoop
 def dbdelunit(selunit):